As the UK is no longer part of the EU the State aid rules no longer apply except in very specific circumstances.

-State aid is any advantage granted by a public bodies through state resources on a selective basis, to any organisations that could potentially distort competition and trade in the European Union.
+State aid is any advantage granted by a public body through state resources on a selective basis, to any organisations that could potentially distort competition and affect trade in the European Union (EU).

 When support is given out by a public body to an undertaking engaged in economic activity there are 5 tests to apply.

-- Is the funding granted by the state or through state resources?
+- Is the support granted by the state or through state resources?

-- Is the funding providing an advantage the undertaking wouldn’t otherwise have?
+- Is the support providing an advantage the undertaking wouldn’t otherwise have?

-- Is the funding selective (going to certain undertakings rather than others)?
+- Is the support selective (going to certain undertakings rather than others)?

-- Is the funding distorting, or threatening to distort, competition?
+- Is the support distorting, or threatening to distort, competition?

-- Is the funding affecting trade between European Union member states?
+- Is the support affecting trade between EU member states?

-The European Commission accepts that sometimes states may need to intervene in a business.
-The state aid rules explain the following exemptions where public authorities can award state aid:
+The European Commission accepts that sometimes States may need to intervene in a business.
+The State aid rules provide some exemptions where public authorities can award aid, including: